Knowledge & FAQ

 What is a Natural Pool?

-Natural pools are part of "bathing waters which are close to nature".
-This means that water purification mimics natural processes.
-While swimming ponds follow the biological processes of still waters, natural pools adhere to the principles of flowing waters.
+Natural pools belong to the category of “near-natural bathing waters”, in which the purification of the water corresponds to natural processes.
+While the processes in swimming ponds are based on the biological processes of still water, those in natural pools correspond to the principles of flowing water.

 How does a Hydrobalance Natural Pool work?